ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Precompiler1_Eng.md

 When using the APRE_CLOB type as an input host variable, set the value of the corresponding indicator variable to -1 to indicate that the value of the host variable is NULL.
 When the value of the host variable is any other value (i.e. a non-NULL value), set the value of the indicator variable to the length of the data saved in the host variable.

-When using this type as an output host variable, a value of -1 in the corresponding indicator variable indicates that a NULL value was returned to the host variable, whereas an indicator variable value greater than 0 indicates that a non-NULL value was returned to the host variable, and furthermore indicates the length of the data saved in the host variable.
-Finally, if the data returned to the host variable was truncated, SQL_NO_TOTAL (-4) is returned in the indicator variable.
+When using this type as an output host variable, NULL is returned when the indicator variable is -1, and if it is greater than 0, the length of the value stored in the host variable is stored in the indicator variable.

 ##### Example